Spot gold may test support at $1,719

 SINGAPORE: Spot gold may test a support at $1,719 per ounce, a break below which could cause a fall into $1,677.77-$1,697 range.

-A further gain could confirm a double-bottom, and a bullish target of $1,852 will be established accordingly.
+A further gain could confirm a double-bottom, and a bullish target of $1,852 will be established.

-On the daily chart, it looks like gold is pulling back towards a falling trendline.
-The pullback may extend to $1,693.
-Chances are the metal may drop more to $1,651 once it reaches $1,693.
+On the daily chart, gold is pulling back towards a falling trendline.
+The pullback may extend to any level until $1,693.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.